KrisCheng/HackerProblem/Python/5_Clustering/README.md

 ## Introduction

-Here is the structure of this project:
+Here is the file structure of this project:

 ## Preliminary

 The program is based on Python3.6.1, please make sure you have installed Python3.6 in your machine before run it.

+**NOTE:**

+I have used the